What can Ketso be used for?

 We have developed a tool for analysing the results of Ketso workshops, which is especially useful for looking for patterns in the data, coding, and for collating the results of multiple workshops / sessions with participants.
 This is free to use.
 See here for more info and to download the spreadsheet.

-What academic journal articles have been written about Ketso?
+What peer-reviewed articles have been written about Ketso / use Ketso as a method?

 Ketso has been used in research on every continent apart from Antarctica.
 It has been used to explore topics as diverse as street tree planning, feminist festivals, workplace learning, libraries and change, and tackling rabies.